 People with von Hippel-Lindau syndrome commonly develop cysts in the kidneys, pancreas, and genital tract.
 They are also at an increased risk of developing a type of kidney cancer called clear cell renal cell carcinoma and a type of pancreatic cancer called a pancreatic neuroendocrine tumor.

 Von Hippel-Lindau syndrome is associated with a type of tumor called a pheochromocytoma, which most commonly occurs in the adrenal glands (small hormone-producing glands located on top of each kidney).
 Pheochromocytomas are usually noncancerous.
 They may cause no symptoms, but in some cases they are associated with headaches, panic attacks, excess sweating, or dangerously high blood pressure that may not respond to medication.
-Pheochromocytomas are particularly dangerous if they develop during pregnancy.
+Pheochromocytomas are particularly dangerous in times of stress or trauma, such as when undergoing surgery or in an accident, or during pregnancy.

 About 10 percent of people with von Hippel-Lindau syndrome develop endolymphatic sac tumors, which are noncancerous tumors in the inner ear.
 These growths can cause hearing loss in one or both ears, as well as ringing in the ears (tinnitus) and problems with balance.
 Without treatment, these tumors can cause sudden profound deafness.

 Noncancerous tumors may also develop in the liver and lungs in people with von Hippel-Lindau syndrome.
 These tumors do not appear to cause any signs or symptoms.

 The incidence of von Hippel-Lindau syndrome is estimated to be 1 in 36,000 individuals.